CanWest Global Foundation Commitment to Education and Training

 The Broadcaster of the Future Award for Aboriginal People

-CanWest Global Foundation is committed to mentoring Aboriginal people in the broadcasting field.
-The Broadcaster of the Future Award for Aboriginal People is valued up to $10,000 and places the recipient in a four month paid internship program at a Global Television station.
+CanWest Global Foundation was committed to mentoring Aboriginal people in the broadcasting field.
+The Broadcaster of the Future Award for Aboriginal People was valued up to $10,000 and placed the recipient in a four month paid internship program at a Global Television station.

 The Scholarship Award for a Canadian Visible Minority Student

-CanWest Global Foundation is similarly committed to encouraging visible minorities to thrive in broadcasting.
-The award provides $4,500 in support of a student’s broadcast education.
+CanWest Global Foundation was similarly committed to encouraging visible minorities to thrive in broadcasting.
+The award provided $4,500 in support of a student’s broadcast education.

 The Scholarship-Internship Award for a Canadian with a Physical Disability

-This award is valued at $15,000 and provides financial assistance for one year of broadcast education and an internship at the Global Television Network.
+This award was valued at $15,000 and provided financial assistance for one year of broadcast education and an internship at the Global Television Network.

 The I.H.
 Asper Broadcast Entrepreneur of the Future Award

-Five prizes of $1,000 are presented each year to broadcast executives whose
+Five prizes of $1,000 were presented each year to broadcast executives whose

 entrepreneurial skills, creativity and vision set them apart from their peers.